CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

-Originally developed by Ericsson to be the backbone of their massive, distributed, transcontinental telecoms network; the BEAM VM was open sourced in 1998 along with the "Erlang" language for programming it.
+Originally developed by Ericsson to be the backbone of their massive, distributed, transcontinental telecoms network; the BEAM VM was open sourced in 1998 along with the "Erlang" language for programming it as part of the "Open Telecoms Platform".
 This has led to the emergence of an entire ecosystem of languages that run on the BEAM VM, such as elixir, clojerl, and gleam.
 Of these, elixir is the most popular (eclipsing erlang itself).
 Here, we will demonstrate some distributed, process parallelised computations on the BEAM using elixir.

 While the BEAM's roots are in telecommunications, its principles of fault tolerance and massive concurrency are finding new life in the world of AI and data engineering.
 The Elixir ecosystem has